estebansolo/python30/docs/12_property.md

 # Name: Cristian
 ```

-The traditional way or as it is usually done in other programming languages is using normal methods.
+The traditional way or as it is normally used in other programming languages is to use normal methods.

 This preamble is intended to give you an understanding of each of these levels and to help you understand how **Property** can help you create getters and setters in a Pythonic way.